SAP-samples/kyma-runtime-samples/movies-rest/README.md

-# Movies REST API — Java / SAP BTP Kyma
+# Deploy a Spring Boot Movies REST API in SAP BTP, Kyma Runtime

+## Overview

+> [!NOTE]
+> This sample is used in the Fast Prototyping in SAP BTP, Kyma Runtime Using App Push tutorial.

-A Spring Boot REST API that keeps movie records as JSON objects in an S3-compatible **SAP Object Store** service.
-The app is deployed to **SAP BTP, Kyma runtime** using the `kyma-project/setup-kyma-cli/app-push` GitHub Action.
+This sample provides a Spring Boot REST API that manages movie records stored as JSON objects in an S3-compatible **SAP Object Store** service.

+This sample demonstrates how to:

+- How to go from source code to a running, externally accessible application on Kyma runtime in a single command
+- How to iterate quickly on a prototype without writing Kubernetes manifests, Dockerfiles, or configuring a container registry
+- How to evolve a local prototype into an automated GitHub Actions CD pipeline

 ## Architecture